 The banks rely on their customers not being “in-the-know” and shopping around for a better deal.
 It’s really quite common for there to be cheaper offers for you elsewhere.
 By looking at a price comparison website or speaking with a trusted mortgage advisor in Manchester who can compare deals on your behalf, you’ll find that there is probably a more suitable one out there for you.

-If you’ve had your mortgage a long time, then you could be on a low Bank of England tracker deal.
+If you’ve been on your current mortgage deal for a while, there is a chance you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
-If this explains your situation, you might be tempted to leave that mortgage where it is for now.
-However, your payments will increase when the base rate eventually goes up.
+If you happen to find yourself in this situation, you may very well wish to stay with that mortgage deal for the time being.
+Where this could present an issue, is when the base rate eventually rises, so too will your payments.

 You can borrow extra funds for most legal purposes, examples of this would be: